bio-bean’s plastic-free challenge

 We got off to an optimistic but slightly wobbly start, with the search for plastic-free lunch options yielding some questionable results (tinned soup and cans of tuna – learning later that sadly most tins are lined in plastic), as well as some more satisfactory ones, like burgers in biodegradable boxes and foil-wrapped sandwiches.
 Once we got into the swing of it, some smug new finds were touted about – reusable water bottles and coffee cups, cosmetics from Lush and market-bought fruit and veg – as well as some early frustrations due to a lack of forward planning (going home hangry after being unable to find a plastic-free snack in the corner shop).
 The more zealous among us confessed plastics that had been purchased long before the challenge started and cancelled magazine subscriptions due to plastic sleeves, while others were a little more slack (giving in to a hangover’s need for a takeaway, and learning very late in the day that polystyrene, however convenient, is also plastic…)

-We signed petitions, we found dry goods refill shops in London (and were exasperated at the lack thereof outside of the capital), and we shared home remedies like white wine and bicarbonate of soda to replace plastic-packaged cleaning products.
+We signed petitions, we found dry goods refill shops in London (and were exasperated at the lack thereof outside of the capital), and we shared home remedies, like white wine and bicarbonate of soda to replace plastic-packaged cleaning products.
 We found new uses for old things: yoghurt pots, takeaway coffee cups and even ski boots transformed into flower pots; and plastic bags as a reusable alternative to cling film.
-We learned from some experts in the field – like Weaver Green who make blankets from recycled plastic bottles, and Martin Dorey’s No. More.
-Plastic. – a book full of brilliant tips (the best, we thought, was research and commit to living within your council’s recycling capabilities).
+We learned from some experts in the field – Martin Dorey’s No. More.
+Plastic. is full of brilliant tips – the best of which, we thought, was to research and commit to living within your council’s recycling capabilities.

 You pay more when you try to care for both your health and the environment, as we learned from expensive farmer’s markets and artisan bakeries.
 There are cheaper, less healthy options of course (baked beans, anyone?) but still, 10 days in no-one had managed to be completely single-use-plastic-free.
 While we had learned a lot about the pitfalls and areas for improvement, it didn’t seem feasible to go 100% #zeroplastic forever and ever amen – at least not without some serious preparation.